-In this case it comes to light that the Mother is a pill addict.
-Not just any pill addict.
-An out in the open, previous user and no adequate treatment pill addict.
-The Father won't leave his two teens alone with her.
+In this case it comes to light that the Mother is an addict.
+Not just any addict.
+An out in the open, no adequate treatment addict.
+The Father won't leave his three teens alone with her, so he quit his high level job.
 This is not some “low class” family mind you.
-They are in the upper eschelons of suburbia in professional jobs.
+They are in the upper echelons of suburbia in professional jobs.
 Just sayin’.
 The other sibling is in college.
 So my client is left alone with her absolutely adorable loving Mom by day, who becomes wholly “out of it” by eve.
 That’s right, she “sundowns” or something like that.
 So if my client needs something, she has to deal in the daytime.
 She knows all the telltale signs of when it’s too late.
 She knows how to tip toe, walk on eggshells, fend for herself, stay in her room, come out, watch a movie or go away.
 If all hell breaks loose, you can bet it’s “after hours.”

 “Why not go to Dad when you need something?”
 I say.

-She says, "Oh no, then he’ll come down on Mom."
+She says, "Oh no, then he’ll blame it on Mom."

 "Why not go to sis?"
 Then sis will come down on Mom and Dad and her.
 So you see each protects each.
 Then no one is protected.
 The family therapy scenario is -- with all these secret alliances, how can there be trust or safety?
 The teen scenario is, she can’t separate from her friends because she has no one else.
 The trauma piece is still unfolding.
 Shut in her room like, well, a “shut-in,” how can she make new friends with any hope of keeping them if “everyone leaves.”
 Whether it be emotionally or physically or both.

 After just a few sessions of this I say, “This is making me very sad.”
 She looks at me smiling.
 She knows.
 I say, “We have to look at what this is doing to you.”
 You know what I think is the worst part?
-That when she got caught with alcohol, she didn’t get punished.
+That when she got caught with alcohol, she didn’t get punished, as if to say, the parents sanctioned it.
 Ask my kids how often they got punished.
 Like never.
 I’m not the punishing type.
 But they begged for it, as all kids do.
 Because they NEED BOUNDARIES.
 The age old literature will remind you, when they push, they need something to push against.
 If one parent is weak, they can smell it from a mile away.
 If this kid got a simple grounding boy would that be a relief.
 Instead she gets a “Shhhh don’t tell Mom."
-Or shhhh don’t tell Dad.
+Or "shhhh don’t tell Dad."
 Or worse, stuff all your feelings because don’t you know, Mom has Borderline Personality Disorder and she CAN'T TAKE IT!
 This is Bad Stuff.
 How she longs to tell her feelings but can’t.
 Where do they all go then?
 Take a guess.
 She is now medicated same as her sister.
 Because you have to be in this house.
 No matter how much it costs.
 I ask if I can have a meeting with Dad.
-What would you say she asks.
+What would you say, she asks.
 I would say he needs to lean in to what she needs not protect Mom, who is an adult.